This section gives information on the Student Mentor Scheme and on the specialist mentors available at UoB.

 A good start to your studies will really help you.
 Take some time to think about your first week – plan how to make the most of it and how to deal with the challenges.

-Full article8 Telling people at university about your autism
+Full article10 Telling staff at university about your autism

-This article is about the issues around telling people about your autism at university – also known as ‘disclosure’ or ‘declaring a disability’.
+This article is about the issues around telling people who work for the university about your autism – also known as ‘disclosure’ or ‘declaring a disability’.

-Disabled Students Allowance (DSA) is a grant intended to cover the extra costs of having a disability, long-term illness, mental health condition, or specific learning difficulty such as an autistic spectrum condition, dyslexia or dyspraxia.
-This activity explains DSA, why it could be relevant to you and how to claim it.
+Disabled Students Allowance (DSA) is a grant intended to cover the extra costs of having a disability, long-term illness, mental health condition, or being autistic, dyslexia or dyspraxia.
+This activity explains DSA, why it could be useful to you and how to claim it.

 Full article